dhruvkaushik305/tf-active-active/README.md

 - If you're interested in using S3 for the state file management, go to your console and create a bucket and dynamoDB.
 Inside the `versions.tf` file, change the `bucket`, `region`, `dynamodb_table` as per your configuration
 - If you want to keep the statefile locally, just remove the `backend` block from the `versions.tf`
 - `terraform init` to initialise the providers
+- Refer to the `terraform.tfvars.example` to see the structure of the values.
+Change them according to your need and create a new file in the root of the directory called `terraform.tfvars`
-- `terraform plan` to see the changes to be made
+- `terraform plan` to see the changes to be made.
+This will use the values that you provided in the previous step
 - `terraform apply` to push these changes to the cloud
 - While making changes, use `terraform validate` to see if your code is syntactically correct.